DocPfleg/DocPfleg/README.md

 - 👋 Hi, I’m @DocPfleg
 - 👀 I’m interested in all things infosec and cybersecurity, but especially ethical-hacking and red-teaming.
-- 🌱 I’m currently learning AWS and Azure, practicing new skills on TryHackMe, getting my Splunk certification, and getting more familiar with Python.
+- 🌱 I’m currently working on:
+    - learning AWS and Azure on WhizLabs!
+    - practicing new skills on TryHackMe!
+    - getting my Splunk certification!
+    - getting more familiar with Python via CodeCademy and Udemy!
+    - trying to figure out the best way to document all of these things via GitHub for portfolio purposes...
 - 💞️ I’m looking to collaborate on anything related to the things I've mentioned!
 - 📫 You can reach me via e-mail at DanPfleging@protonmail.com, or via LinkedIn at https://www.linkedin.com/in/danielpfleging/